yoo2001818/yage/doc/210403_TWO_TRACK.md

 It means, like a buffer object, the component object only acts as a pointer;
 the data can be stored anywhere else.
 The component therefore must provide various ways to store the data, which can be pretty cumbersome.

+However, again, this is only meaningful if all data objects implement it.
+Simpler components do not need such a thing and usually it's not worth it.